 Length of Support.
 CCEP predoctoral fellowships are awarded for one year with expectation of renewal for a second year.
 First-year fellows must re-apply for a second year and compete in the same pool with new candidates.

 - Current students should submit a single PDF that includes the following documents in order: cover letter to Sara Vandegrift, personal statement (two pages maximum), and current curriculum vita.
-Applicants must also coordinate three faculty recommendations for full consideration, including one from an eligible Cancer Control Education Program faculty mentor.
+Applicants must also coordinate three faculty recommendations for full consideration, including one from a Cancer Control Education Program faculty mentor in support as the applicant’s mentor.
 All recommendations should be sent directly to Ms. Vandegrift from the recommender in PDF format.

-Review process: Applications are reviewed by a multidisciplinary panel including the PIs of the two training grants, plus a multidisciplinary Steering Committee.
-Funding decisions will be made early in late January, with a start date of July 1, 2020.
-The application process is now closed.
+Review process: Applications are reviewed by a multidisciplinary panel including the PIs of the training grant, plus a multidisciplinary Steering Committee.
+Funding decisions will be made in February, with a start date of July 1, 2021.
+The application process for 2021-2022 is now closed.

 Contact: For questions about program eligibility and requirements or application submission please contact